What do these terms mean: reflective and restorative nostalgia.

 Today’s teaching in the church does not foresee any development for humanity – we are and remain sinners, and already Adam and Eve were like us.
 Therefore, of course, there is no reason not to go back.
 The problems of mankind, reduced by the church to the sin problem, were the same; we were not so distracted and still believed in something.

 God, however, is a God of generations.
 Isaac builds on what Abraham learned.
 And since Jacob has imbibed many things with his mother’s milk, he, too, can move on again.

 Do certain problems remain the same?
 But of course.
 Otherwise, the Bible would have no value because it could not show us archetypal behaviors and how to deal with them.

 And it is precisely the Bible that shows us that certain world views and approaches to solutions change, for Jesus came when the time had come: man was ready to have a new development goal set before him.
 Obedience to a law on stone tablets was replaced by personal responsibility, grace and forgiveness.

 But the church gladly compromises: we have evolved until Jesus.
-Since then, everything remains the same.
+Since then, everything has remained the same.
 Hence the call: back to the cross.
 WWJD – what would Jesus do?

 In his book God Perceptions, Jörg Zink says the following:

 In the meantime, we have long since entered another epoch.
 If there is to be anything for our church today and tomorrow other than its insistence on the present state of its thinking and its gradual sinking into insignificance, it will have to face what is happening today in a different way than before.Gotteswahrnehmungen, Jörg Zink, from German